Home

 These TKs are especially collectable, representing TWO lost cultures.

-Tush Kyiz are large embroidered tapestries that create a stunning focal point in any room.
-Each design is unique.
-Sizes vary from full 12' x 6' rectangles to banners that may be up to 12 ' long.
+Full Tush Kyiz are large embroidered tapestries that create a stunning focal point in any room.
+Each one is unique, and all are fascinating.
+Their size is usually a 10' x 5' or 12' x 6' rectangle.
+Some are up to 15 feet long.
 Many pieces are signed in embroidery and dated by the artist.
 The one shown is over a bed, dated and signed 1961, Muramka.
-They are fascinating and stimulating works of art.
-Some smaller pieces can be framed (see Fragments).
+There are smaller pieces (see Fragments) that can be displayed as colorful and intriguing works of art.

 These large (12' x 6') tapestries create an impressive exhibition for the gallery visitor.
-One exhibition was titled, "Nomadic Kyrgyz culture meets Soviet Socialism."
+One exhibition titled, "Nomadic Kyrgyz culture meets Soviet Socialism," attracted visitors interested in history, cultures, and textiles.
 Print material will illustrate how to interpret what the symbols meant to the nomadic tribes of Central Asia.

 These historic textiles are a valuable addition to Museums that have an interest in Asia, Central Asia, textiles, nomadic life, and cultural anthropology.